NUS-ALSET/alset/content/blog/13feb19talkJS/index.md

 ![audience looking at slides on Finals event](../../assets/pictures/talks/130219talkjs1.JPG "Prof Boesch walks through the live Finals")

+Watch the video recording of the talk courtesy of Engineers.sg

+<iframe width="560" height="315" src="https://www.youtube.com/embed/EEhkHUZ-wLE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 About the Author: <br/>
 _Shun works at the ALSET Translation Research Unit as a Research Assistant.
-Besides writing code in the day, he likes attending meetups and taking long walks_
+Besides writing code in the day, he likes attending meetups and taking long walks._